photogabble/now-htpasswd/README.md

 ## Example

 I have this example live to test [here](https://now-htpasswd.photogabble.now.sh).
 Use the username `test` with the password `pa$$word` to gain access.

+## Not Invented Here

+[flawyte/now-basic-auth](https://github.com/flawyte/now-basic-auth) beat me to the punch with their Node based implemention of _Basic Authentication_.
+They don't support loading the user credentials from a .htpasswd file but have otherwise solved the problem in the same way I did.

 ## License